 Temples in Kyoto’s North West

-The golden pavillion of Kinkaku-ji viewed across the lake is perhaps one of the most famous views in Kyoto.
-Clad in gold leaf it’s especially striking but can be a little crowded so pick your timing.
+The golden pavilion of Kinkaku-Ji viewed across the lake is perhaps one of the most famous views in Kyoto.
+Clad in gold leaf it’s especially striking but can be a little crowded so pick your timing, early morning and avoiding holidays and weekends is usually best.

 This is a huge temple complex made up of a several large main buildings and around 50 sub temples.
 Most of the temple buildings can’t be entered but you can wander freely through the complex.
 The building pictured here is the Butsuden Hall, an important cultural asset.